Another quiet week with very little activity on the EU markets, but filled with anticipation.

 * TMV = Theoretical Milk Valorisation in these product combinations. ** Values are calculated on basis of current salesprices and are including processingcosts but excluding possible revenues out of by- streams of product and/or optimalisations such as milk standardisation.

 Butter/SMP still remains the best valorization of these three combinations.
 However, Caseinate/Butter/Whey running up on the back of slightly better Caseinate & Butter pricing.

 WHEY & WHEY DERIVATIVES

-SMP firm.
+SMP weaker.
 Skimmed Milk Concentrates have eroded further and now trade at about € 2100-2200/t.
-Current pricing for SMP lies between € 3300 -€3450,-/t depending on origination and/ or final export destination and may erode further given the huge gap between raw material and end product.
+Current pricing for SMP lies between € 3200 -€3250,-/t depending on origination and/ or final export destination and may erode further given the huge gap between raw material and end product.

 This report is updated every wednesday.
 Should you want to receive the report directly by email, please use the contact form on the 'contact us' page.
 Back issues available upon request.